I’m getting disillusioned about work pressures. I used to believe that we could change the world and that, in some small way, I could contribute.

-If you are tempted to switch off at this point, remember that if you feel, stressed, tired, angry, frustrated – all normal stress responses when under unfair pressure – you’ll you won’t feel particularly open to these ideas.
-But don’t shoot the messenger by rejecting sensible advice.
+Don’t shoot the messenger by rejecting sensible advice.
+If you are tempted to switch off at this point, remember that if you feel, stressed, tired, angry, frustrated – all normal stress responses when under unfair pressure – you won’t feel receptive to my ideas.
+So think about this before dismissing it.

 Some people have said, for example, that I shouldn’t expect employees to look after themselves.
 That promoting a message of individual self-care and personal resilience I’m pandering to employers by shifting the responsibility onto employees.

 In an ideal world perhaps we wouldn’t need to talk about personal resilience in relation to work but, as we know, things are far from ideal.
 However blame-worthy an employer might be – and there’s plenty to go round – it still doesn’t remove the personal responsibility we have for ourselves.
 This is even more true if you are unhappy at work, whatever the cause.

 Surviving work pressures…

 To summarise, work pressure and ever-increasing demand are a fact of life in many situations.
 Is some sectors this means that quality of life is a pipe-dream and simply getting through each day makes survival the only priority.